socialgene/socialgene.github.io/docs/intro.md

     - Used to generate the large database.
     - It uses the Python package (#1)
 3. `/django`: a Django web site
-    - Used to query the database, initiate socialgene python scripts, and visualize results
+    - Used to query the database, initiate SocialGene python scripts, and visualize results
     - Fairly trivial to setup your own instance using `docker-compose`

 For more detailed information about each, navigate to the subfolder's README.md.

-The general flow starts with creating a socialgene Neo4j database:
+The general flow starts with creating a SocialGene Neo4j database:

 - Create a Neo4j graph database
   - This is done usinge the Nextflow pipeline which handles...